Mr. 14 month old has been really enjoying all kinds of pasta threading and posting activities.

 What I’d look for is for it to have 7 dowel rods – 7 colors of the rainbow so you can use it in the future for color matching activities and so much more.

 Here’s a great bamboo plate rack I’m talking about from Amazon.

 I also love that it’s a one piece gear and that’s very sturdy and stable which really helps concentrate just on the threading activity itself and not worry about him destroying the whole set up even before starting.

 All you need for the set up is a plate rack and pasta with a large holes.

 We use mezze maniche pasta which is also great served as food 🙂

 You can also use rigatoni pasta (a large type of pasta with a hole)

 Make sure all pasta fits onto the dowels before introducing this activity to your little one to avoid any frustration.

-Pasta Threading Activity Using IKEA GRUNDVATTNET Colander
+Pasta Threading Activity Using IKEA GRUNDVATTNET Colander (or similar)

 Another favorite non-toy from IKEA is this simple 5.99 colander.